Top 8 River Kayaks for Different Environments & Uses

 Despite this, it can carry an incredible 325 pounds and has good storage space, including a rear tank with bungee rigging and a quick-lock bow door.
 This is particularly impressive given that the kayak has a hard shell.

 In addition, the multi-chine flat bottom hull of the Prime 100 gives it an excellent level of stability while also making it remarkably easy to steer.
-This is the most impressive aspect of the boat, making it possible for paddlers of varying skill levels to experience a ride on the river that is both stable and agile.
+This is the most impressive aspect of the kayak, making it possible for paddlers of varying skill levels to experience a ride on the river that is both stable and agile.

 Pelican's river kayak comes equipped with the ERGOFIT seating system, which features a padded seat cushion.
 However, who may have improved upon the back support?